tidev/titanium-docs/docs/api/titanium/ui/ios/applicationshortcuts.md

 methods described [in the Wiki](https://wiki.appcelerator.org/display/guides2/Internationalization).

 To use this feature make sure you have a 3D Touch compatible device running iOS 9 or later.
-To check for the feature, use the [forceTouchSupported](Titanium.UI.iOS.forceTouchSupported) property.
+To check for the feature, use the <Titanium.UI.iOS.forceTouchSupported> property.
 You cannot test 3D touch on the iOS simulator.

 <ApiDocs/>